P-Tensors: a General Formalism for Constructing Higher Order Message Passing Networks: P -TENSORS IN GRAPH NEURAL NETWORKS

 and three different maps corresponding to the \m{\cbrN{\cbrN{1},\cbrN{2}}} partition:

-While individually these operations are simple and could be derived by hand on a case-by-case basis, they do demonstrate that as the size of the reference domains (as well as the order of the tensors) increases, enumerating and separately implementing all possibilities in code becomes unwieldly.
+While individually these operations are simple and could be derived by hand on a case-by-case basis, as the size of the reference domains (as well as the order of the tensors) increases, enumerating and separately implementing all possibilities in code becomes unwieldly.